NextechSystems/selectapidocspub/source/includes/_gettingstarted.md

 ## Rate Limiting ##

 Rate limiting of the API is primarily on a per-user, per-endpoint basis.
 The default rate limit of 20 requests per second per endpoint.
 When a user exceeds the rate limit for a given API endpoint, the API will reject the request and return a HTTP 429 “Too Many Requests” response code.
+The API rate limit is subjet to change.

 **Handling 429 response codes**

 If your API user exceeds the rate limit, you will receive a HTTP 429 response code.
-We advise to design to handle these requests by exponentially backing off and trying the request again.
+We advise to design to handle these requests with [Exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff).

 **Best practices to avoid Rate Limiting**
 - The API is intended for on-demand requests for user interaction in real-time, try to avoid synchronizing data.